virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 }
 ```

-Visit the [Placeholders](/reference/placeholders/) documentation page for more information.
+Visit the <a href="http://docs.cloudscripting.com/reference/placeholders/" target="_blank">Placeholders</a> documentation page for more information.

 ## All Containers By Group